Alexander Cameron Rutherford: Early political career

 Rutherford served in the Legislative Assembly of the Northwest Territories until Alberta became a province in 1905.
 During his tenure, he was elected deputy speaker and sat on standing committees for libraries, municipal law, and education.
 His legislative efforts included successful attempts to extend the boundaries of the Town of Strathcona and to empower it to borrow for construction of public works.
 He was considered a possible member of Haultain's executive council, likely in the post of Commissioner of Public Works, but the post instead went to George Bulyea.
-He joined many of his fellow MLAs in continuing to advocate for provincial status, finding that the limitations on a territory's means to raise revenue prevented the Northwest Territories from meeting its obligations.
+He joined many of his fellow MLAs in continuing to advocate for provincial status, finding that the limitations on a territory's means to raise revenue prevented the North-West Territories from meeting its obligations.

 Though Rutherford supported Haultain's vision of nonpartisan territorial administration, federally he was an avowed Liberal.
-In 1900, he was elected president of the Strathcona Liberal association, and was a delegate to the convention that nominated Oliver as the party's candidate in Alberta for the 1900 federal election.
+In 1900, he was elected president of the Strathcona Liberal association and was a delegate to the convention that nominated Oliver as the party's candidate in Alberta for the 1900 federal election.
 He subsequently campaigned for Oliver in his successful re-election attempt.
-When the new federal constituency of Strathcona was formed in advance of the 1904 election, Rutherford was urged to accept the Liberal nomination but demurred.
+When the federal riding of Strathcona was formed in advance of the 1904 election, Rutherford was urged to accept the Liberal nomination but demurred.
 Peter Talbot was selected instead and, supported by Rutherford, was elected.